UA-141369524-4

 ✅ Keep eye drops close by for dry eyes.
 You can wear blue-light-blocking glasses, so you don’t have to strain on devices that worsen dry eyes (and they help you sleep better).

-✅ And finally, bring in more healthy anti-histamine foods such as squashes and eggs.
-One dish you can incorporate is a butternut squash spaghetti recipe.
-And add a cooked egg ontop or eggs in your homemade pasta. 🍝
+✅ And finally, bring in more healthy anti-histamine foods such as bell peppers, squashes, and eggs.
+You can incorporate a butternut squash spaghetti recipe that you can blend with regular egg pasta or spaghetti squash. 🍝

 Print